DISTINCTDISTINCTDISTINCTWhat is DISTINCT?

 (7 rows)

-table, write the SQL that creates the following dedupped output:
+Using the gender column in the employees table, write the SQL that creates the following dedupped output:

 gender